zach-delong/S3G/README.md

 This project is not yet complete and has not yet been used for a production website.
 As such, it should not be considered commercial strength

+### Ongoing tasks

+- [ ] Implement mechanism for copying images
+- [ ] Clean up DI implementation and remove references to attribute-based DI
+- [ ] Create some mechanism for implementing "types" (pages, posts, categories, etc)
+- [ ] Create a mechanism for generating a home or index page
+- [ ] Output YAML comments to HTML files (as comments, for debugging) (yaml attributes are already being parsed)
+- [ ] Set up code coverage to generate on build
+- [ ] Set up a docker image for development
+- [ ] Set up a docker image for running in production

 ## Containerization

 This is an early prototype of containerization for me.
 You can run the project